-No. Issue/Topic Area Comment Commenter Staff Response largely related to proximity to public assets).
+No. Issue/Topic Area Comment Commenter Staff Response Nood to address increased resid and largely related to proximity to public assets).
 This would prevent the flipping of properties as we have seen recently, for example, in frequent numbers in the East Silver Spring neighborhood (which has proximity to a permanently preserved urban farm and downtown silver spring shops).
+Those commonts will be considered 86.
 Need to address increased racial and economic integration in the County's housing pattern.
 More emphasis should be given to the provision of decent housing as a right for all citizens of the County.
 In addition, the Plan should more explicitly address the need for increased racial and economic integration in the County's housing pattern.
 As it is today, most areas of the County are highly segregated both racially and by income.
 One possible step toward remedying this situation would be to amend the zoning code to allow more "missing middle" housing (duplexes, triplexes, fourplexes, cottage courts, courtyard buildings, etc.) to be built throughout the County.
 The draft General Plan speaks of expanding such housing options near high-capacity transit, but that language should be expanded to reach beyond such zones.
-James W. Olson, Action in Montgomery These comments will be considered and discussed further during the Planning Board worksessions to inform revisions and reorganization of the draft plan.
-Need for more affordable housing, especially for the homeless.
+James W. Olson, Action in Montgomery These comments will be considered and discussed further during the Planning Board worksessions to inform revisions and reorganization of the draft Plan.
+87. Need for more affordable housing, especially for the homeless.
 Montgomery County has always been a place where people want to live.
 We have nice neighborhoods, great parklands, and among the best public schools in the country.
 Unfortunately, we do not have enough housing, particularly affordable housing, for all the folks who want to live among these amenities.
 If we continue to Don Slater, Silver Spring Staff concurs.

-No. Issue/Topic Area Comment Commenter Staff Response have a housing shortage, those who can least afford to live here will be disproportionally impacted and be forced to live elsewhere, typically further away from jobs and services, adding to the traffic and absorbing the additional commuting costs.
-As long as we have a homeless population, we are not thriving.
-The county should be actively searching for properties that can be used as housing for those coming out of homelessness.
-We need to look at how we can turn surface parking lots and former office space into new forms of residential / retail offerings.
-The MPDU requirement should be increased.
-This should be happening across all of our currently developed areas, particularly near transit hubs.
-Need for more permanent supportive housing There are a few areas where the plan must give greater attention: shelter space, permanent supportive housing, and rental assistance.
-Thrive 2050 must ensure sufficient planning is dedicated to shelter capacity.
-Permanent supportive housing is a critical element of the housing continuum to support residents with no to low incomes.
-We need to ensure sufficient permanent housing stock for these residents.
-African Americans, Latinx and other people of color are overrepresented in our shelters and affordable housing.
-We hope the county's racial equity and social justice program will ensure that those who Jeffrey Mosley, Montgomery County Coalition for the Homeless, Coalition Homes These comments will be considered and discussed further during the Planning Board worksessions to inform revisions and reorganization of the draft plan.
+No. Issue/Topic Area Comment Commenter Staff Response

+have a housing shortage, those who can

+least afford to live here will be

+disproportionally impacted and be forced to

+live elsewhere, typically further away from

+jobs and services, adding to the traffic and

+absorbing the additional commuting costs.

+As long as we have a homeless population,

+we are not thriving.
+The county should be

+actively searching for properties that can

+be used as housing for those coming out of

+homelessness.
+We need to look at how

+we can turn surface parking lots and former

+office space into new forms of residential /

+retail offerings.
+The MPDU requirement

+should be increased.
+This should be

+happening across all of our currently

+developed areas, particularly near transit

+hubs.

+88. Need for more permanent supportive There are a few areas where the plan must Jeffrey Mosley, These comments will be considered

+housing give greater attention: shelter space, Montgomery and discussed further during the

+permanent supportive housing, and rental County Coalition Planning Board worksessions to

+assistance.
+Thrive 2050 must ensure for the inform revisions and reorganization

+sufficient planning is dedicated to shelter Homeless, of the draft Plan.

+capacity.
+Permanent supportive housing is Coalition Homes

+a critical element of the housing continuum

+to support residents with no to low

+incomes.
+We need to ensure sufficient

+permanent housing stock for these

+residents.
+African Americans, Latinx and

+other people of color are overrepresented

+in our shelters and affordable housing.
+We

+hope the county's racial equity and social

+justice program will ensure that those who